Frequent periods every other week often indicate hormonal imbalances, stress, or underlying health conditions requiring medical evaluation.

 The Importance of Medical Evaluation for Frequent Menstruation

-Persistent bleeding every other week should never be ignored because it could indicate serious health issues beyond inconvenience:
+Persistent bleeding every other week should never be ignored because it could indicate health issues beyond inconvenience:

 - Thyroid dysfunction